FaceMe®

 Legal considerations when using facial recognition technology

 There has been a growing concern regarding facial recognition systems storing data, both in the form of photos and recorded movements.
-Although it is true that cameras facilitating facial recognition have the potential to capture and store such data on associated computer equipment, companies using such technologies are still obligated to comply with certain rules and regulations that help safeguard individual privacy and allow users to request data deletion.
+Although it is true that cameras facilitating facial recognition have the potential to capture and store data on associated computer equipment, companies using such technologies are still obligated to comply with certain rules and regulations that help safeguard individual privacy and allow users to request data deletion.

 Some of these data privacy laws and regulations that biometric technology companies must adhere to include GDPR, CCPA, BIPA, and LGPD, as these guidelines consider biometric information to be personal information.
-Due to these institutions and their laws, facial recognition vectors fall under these regulations, as would fingerprints or iris scans.
+Due to these institutions and their laws, facial recognition templates fall under these regulations, as would fingerprints or iris scans.
 Indeed, these issues are complex and regionally dependent, but they are nothing that companies considering facial recognition technology cannot handle.

 Responsibly Using Facial Recognition in the U.S. white paper